 This is an exaggeration, of course.
 But this sort of process is an efficient way of whittling down your applicants to those with the right skills and experience.
 Taking an organised approach can also make the process much easier by focussing on the requirements of the job.

-“We put an advert on Gumtree once and within the first hour we had 50 respondents,” recalls Ed Laccohee of London IT firm Controlled Projects.
-“We had people contacting us from India, carpenters offering to cross-train into programming, and a Canadian who said he would fly over for an interview - for a part-time job.”
+“We put an advert on Gumtree once and within the first hour we had 50 respondents,” recalls Ed Laccohee (right) of London-based IT firm Controlled Projects.
+“We had people contacting us from India, carpenters offering to cross-train, and a Canadian who said he would fly over for an interview - for a part-time job.”

 Taking an organised approach to recruitment also helps avoid any possible claims of discrimination.
 Discrimination law was extended by the Equality Act 2010 to provide wider protections for employees.
 There are a few narrow exceptions when discrimination is permitted: for example, to encourage under-represented groups into the workforce, or where employing someone of a particular race or gender is a genuine occupational qualification.
 You should take advice to ensure that you are not discriminating illegally.